 While the plumber waited for his check, I searched for a pen.
 It shouldn’t have been a problem because I had millions of them.

 The large coffee mug on my desk sprouts a wild bloom of pens.
-My junk drawer is layered with writing implements and in the living room, pens lay scattered like twigs across the end tables in our living room groan under the weight of them.
+My junk drawer holds layers of writing implements and pens lay scattered like twigs across the end tables in our living room groan under the weight of them.

 Yet – not one works.

 Every time I reach for a pen, I find myself scratching through half an inch of paper in the vain attempt to locate one willing to leave a mark.

 I am not sure why I bother – because neither I nor anyone else can read my handwriting.
 It is horrible.
 Still, people demand I use pen and paper.

 My wife insists I make a list before going to the grocery store.